New Italy

 The area's centrepiece is the New Italy Museum complex on the Pacific Highway, which features a Cultural Pavilion, the Tastes of New Italy Café, a glass-blowing workshop, and an Italian gift shop celebrating the heritage of Italian settlers in the Northern Rivers.
 Surrounding land is characterised by cane fields, wetlands, and state forest, with the Bungawalbyn wetlands to the west.
 The locality appeals to heritage travellers and those seeking a quiet rural lifestyle within reach of Byron Bay to the north and the services of Lismore to the south.

-New Italy falls under postcode 2472 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Lismore electorate.
+New Italy falls under postcode 2472 and is governed by the Richmond Valley Council (Local Government Area).
+For federal elections, residents vote in the electorate of Page, while state elections fall under the Lismore electorate.

 📍 Location